IgnazioSotgiu/trivia-quiz/README.md

 1. Navigate to "IgnazioSotgiu/trivia-quiz" repository
 1. Click on "IgnazioSotgiu/trivia-quiz" to open repository
 1. Click on the Code button
-1. Select copy the URL in the dropbox
+1. Select copy the URL in the dropdown menu
 1. Open your favourite IDE and select source
 1. Paste the URL and then you can navigate through the repository files